jackcienkus/CMSE202-f25-turnin/README.md

 This is Jack's repo!!

 Today is 01/22/2025, and I'm practicing pulling changes from a remote repository onto my local one.

+Update: It works!!
+Now I'm going to push this change out to the remote repository.